 Grenfell-Gardner is one of the few openly gay CEOs of publicly traded American corporations.
 In a 2014 article with the New York Times, Grenfell-Gardner and C1 Financial CEO, Trevor Burgess, both said they were unaware of any other openly gay CEOs in their field.

-Brind-Woody is also an out lesbian, and has served on the boards of numerous LGBT+ organizations over the years.
-She was awarded the Out & Equal Trailblazer Award in 2011 and has spoken publicly on issues of diversity and LGBT+ rights globally.
+Brind-Woody has served on the boards of numerous LGBTQ+ organizations over the years.
+She was awarded the Out & Equal Trailblazer Award in 2011 and has spoken publicly on issues of diversity and LGBTQ+ rights globally.

 Anthony D. Romero is the current Executive Director of the American Civil Liberties Union.
 He previously served as the Director of the Ford Foundation, where he facilitated as much as $90 million in funding for various civil and human rights projects.

 In 2001 he became not only the first Latino man to be Executive Director of the ACLU, but also the first openly gay man.
 In 2005 he was named one of Time Magazine's 25 Most Influential Hispanics.